ven0226/x9115Naruto/hw/code/10/Readme.md

 ## IV.
 Results:

 Parameters of GA were tuned using DE such that hypervolume of GA is maximized.
-The results below show the hyper volume measures for the tuned GA.
+The results below show the best solution which is the set of optimized parameters for GA.

 ![res1](./imgs/res1.PNG)